An O(log n)-Approximation Algorithm for (p,q)-Flexible Graph Connectivity via Independent Rounding: Introduction

 By the above discussion, a natural set of valid inequalities to include in an IP formulation for $\pqfgc$ is the following:

-This is also the starting point for Chekuri and Jain \cite{CJ23}.
+This is also the starting point for Chekuri and Jain \cite{CJ25}.
 However, to obtain a valid IP, they additionally include the following ``robustness'' constraint:

-It is easy to see that the separation oracle for the associated LP can be implemented in $n^{O(q)}$ time.
-The dependence on $q$ in the exponent is a severe limitation of their IP formulation for the purpose of devising an efficient approximation algorithm for general $q$.
+Chekuri and Jain also show that the separation oracle for the associated LP can be implemented efficiently (see Lemma~1 in \cite{CJ25}).

-Our approach is that, instead of~\eqref{eq:robust}, we include knapsack cover inequalities corresponding to \eqref{eq:basiccapineq}.
-As mentioned before, this insight was inspired by the work of \cite{BCKS24} on $\oneqfgc$.
-We also highlight that Chakrabarty et al.~\cite{CCKK15} used knapsack cover inequalities in the context of designing approximation algorithms for $\capkecss$.
-The natural IP formulation for $\capkecss$ has a cut-capacity constraint $\sum_{e \in \delta(R)} u_e x_e \geq k$ for each $\emptyset\neq R \subsetneq V$.
-It is not hard to see that the associated LP may have an integrality gap of $\Omega(k)$.
+Our approach, instead of~\eqref{eq:robust}, is to include knapsack cover inequalities arising from \eqref{eq:basiccapineq}.
+As mentioned before, this insight was inspired by the work of \cite{BCKS25} on $\oneqfgc$.
+We also highlight that Chakrabarty, Chekuri, Khanna, and Korula~\cite{CCKK15} used knapsack cover inequalities in the context of designing approximation algorithms for $\capkecss$.
+The natural IP formulation for $\capkecss$ has a cut-capacity constraint $\sum_{e \in \delta(R)} u_e x_e \geq k$ for each $\emptyset \neq R \subsetneq V$.
+It is not difficult to see that the associated LP may have an integrality gap of $\Omega(k)$.
 Chakrabarty et al. observed that including knapsack cover inequalities strengthens the associated LP.